-I’ve been working on a translation of the comic tale Hreiðars Þáttr from Old Norse and stumbled on the word þreyta (the letter þ is called “thorn” and is a voiceless dental fricative pronounced like modern English “th” in “think”.
+Some time ago I translated the comic tale Hreiðars Þáttr from Old Norse into English.
+While working on the translation I came across the word þreyta, which piqued my interest.
+(The letter þ is called “thorn” and is a voiceless dental fricative pronounced like modern English “th” in “think”.
 It has a voiced counterpart called “eth” that is written ð and pronounced as “th” in “this”).
-I didn’t recognize þreyta and had to look it up, but once I did, I felt dumb; it is a fairly obvious cognate with the English word threat.
+I didn’t recognize þreyta and had to look it up.
+Once I did, though, I felt dumb; it is a fairly obvious cognate with the English word threat.

-This pattern seems particularly rich in Old Norse, where the word þreyta means “to wear out or exhaust.” Þraut means “hardship,” þrátta means “dispute” or “quarrell” and þrúd (as in Þrúdheim, Thor’s hall) means “power” or “might.”
+Old Norse seems particularly rich in words of this type.
+In addition to þreyta, there is þraut, which means “hardship,” þrátta, which means “dispute” or “quarrell” and þrúd (as in Þrúdheim, Thor’s hall), which means “power” or “might.”
 This vein runs so deep in Old Norse that Þra- is a common element of compound words indicating persistence or obstinance (e.g., þrálátr=”stubborn”).

-Based on this, it seems that the concept of the application of applying pressure or force is denoted in the Germanic language family by the following series of sounds:
+Based on this, it seems that there is a connection in the Germanic language family between the application of pressure or force and the following series of sounds:

 - voiceless dental fricative (“th” as in “think”) or alveolar plosive (“t” or “d”)